Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 And we all cross differently.
 Take a look at the chart below and see a handful of the quirky ways we tend to cross our arms!

-All kidding aside, people who are super submissive in social situations, like those with clinical depression or self-proclaimed “social failures,” may also walk with a permanent stoop, with shoulders rounded and their neck hunched forward.
+All kidding aside, people who are super submissive in social situations like those with clinical depression or self-proclaimed “social failures” may also walk with a permanent stoop and with shoulders rounded and their neck hunched forward.

 Meaning: This is a naturally defensive posture.
-Forward shoulders may indicate that someone is trying to hide something or feeling vulnerable, since you are closing off your vulnerable neck and chest areas.
+Forward shoulders may indicate that someone is trying to hide something or feeling vulnerable, since this posture closes off your vulnerable neck and chest areas.

 Perhaps a better name for this cue would be “turtling!”

-Description: People who rub their eyes usually use their index finger, middle, or thumb to get in on that eyelid action.
-It can range either from a gentle, split-second touch, to more obvious rubbing, to a very obvious, angry, it’s-raw type of face/eye rubbing:
+People who rub their eyes usually use their index finger, middle, or thumb to get in on that eyelid action.
+It can range either from a gentle, split-second touch to more obvious rubbing.

-What it Means: Rubbing the eyelids really helps people calm down, as it acts like a “visual reset.”
-Essentially, what you’re saying when you rub your eyes is: “Look, please go away.
-I wish everything in front of me just “vanished.”
-You’ll typically see this gesture with high-stakes poker players as soon as they lose a hand, or during an argument between an angry and frustrated couple.
+What it Means: Rubbing the eyelids really helps people calm down as it acts like a “visual reset.”
+Essentially what you’re saying when you rub your eyes is this: “Look, please go away.
+I wish everything in front of me would just vanish!”
+You’ll typically see this gesture with high-stakes poker players as soon as they lose a hand or during an argument between an angry and frustrated couple.

-Of course, people naturally do this to get those nasty eye boogies out, too, so always take into account how tired someone is, before placing a negative label on them.
+Of course, people naturally do this to get those nasty eye boogies out so always take into account how tired someone is before placing a negative label on them.

 The Science: Rubbing the eyelids stimulates a special nerve in the eyelids called the vagus nerve14https://www.livescience.com/vagus-nerve.html which helps slow down heart and breathing rates when it’s massaged.

-You can also see people do this during conversations and interrogations when they are asked a difficult or stress-inducing question, and if they want to cut off eye contact to reduce their own stress or anxiety.
+You can also see people rub their eyelids during conversations and interrogations when they are asked a difficult or stress-inducing question.
+They want to cut off eye contact to reduce their own stress or anxiety.

-You may often see this gesture more in men than women, as women might be conditioned to avoid rubbing their eyes, especially if they wear eye makeup.
+You may often see this gesture more in men than women because women might be conditioned to avoid rubbing their eyes, especially if they wear eye makeup.

 How to Use It: Having a hard day at work?
 Try closing your eyes in a safe space and gently rubbing your eyelids while taking a breath.
 I’ve found just 30 seconds of this helps immensely and gives a sense of calm during a stressful day.

-Description: Fidgeting involves playing with nearby objects, such as keys, coins, a pen, a ring, or a necklace.
+Fidgeting involves playing with nearby objects, such as keys, coins, a pen, a ring, or a necklace.
 And yes, even with the infamous fidget spinner.

 What it Means: Fidgeting typically signals boredom.
 Bored of talking, bored of sitting down, and yes—even bored of you (ouch!).

 People who fidget may be subconsciously desiring sensory reassurance15https://books.google.com/books?id=7xzhVIwIqSMC&lpg=PA180&ots=BWWFrFNWBP&dq=desmond%20morris%20putting%20objects%20mouth&pg=PA180#v=onepage&q=desmond%20morris%20putting%20objects%20mouth&f=false.
 This is similar to how babies hold onto their favorite toy.
-Other times, it may mean that people are anxious or short on time—and in some cases, even disappointed (Robert Herzegovina definitely knows about that):
+Other times, it may mean that people are anxious or short on time—and in some cases, even disappointed.

-The Science: Observations at railway stations and airports revealed that there are 10x as many displacement activities in flying situations.
+The Science: Observations at railway stations and airports revealed that there are 10x as many displacement activities in flying situations than in ordinary circumstances.
 In other words, people fidget a lot when they’re about to fly.
-These behaviors include:
+These behaviors include the following: